2013 Farm-to-Chef Week: September 15-21

 Help us kick off the week at the Hill-Stead Farmers' Market in Farmington from 11:00 a.m. to 2:00 p.m. on Sunday, September 15, 2013.
 Chefs from several Farm-to-Chef Week venues will perform cooking demonstrations with products purchased that day from farmers at the market.

 2013 Farm-to-Chef Annual Event: February 23, 2013

-The Connecticut Farm to Chef (FTC) Program will host Growing Farmer-Chef Relationships, a trade/buying show that will introduce Connecticut Grown producers to foodservice buyers, from 9:00 a.m. to 1:00 p.m. on Saturday, February 23, 2013, at Manchester Community College.
+The Connecticut Farm to Chef (FTC) Program will hosted Growing Farmer-Chef Relationships, a trade/buying show that will introduce Connecticut Grown producers to foodservice buyers on Saturday, February 23, 2013, at Manchester Community College.

-Foodservice professionals will have an opportunity to learn about the very best Connecticut Grown ingredients available for their restaurants and institutions.
-This is a chance for chefs and purchasing agents to not only meet and get to know local farmers, but also place orders for the 2013 season of fresh Connecticut Grown products.
+Foodservice professionals had an opportunity to learn about the very best Connecticut Grown ingredients available for their restaurants and institutions, meet and get to know local farmers, and place orders with those farmers for the 2013 season of fresh Connecticut Grown products.

 2012 Farm-to-Chef Week: September 16-22

 2012 Farm-to-Chef Week was held September 16-22, 2012.
 Sixty-five restaurants, institutions, caterers, schools, farms, wineries, and farmers' markets created special Farm-to-Chef menus featuring Connecticut Grown ingredients in each dish.
 Learn more.

 2011 Farm-to-Chef Week: Sample and Savor the State's Local Flavor was held September 18-24, 2011.
 Seventy restaurants, institutions, caterers, schools, farms, wineries, and farmers' markets offered their own special Farm-to-Chef menu that week featuring Connecticut Grown ingredients.
 Get more information.